-As the Group is committed to assisting corporates in their energy transition, Companies which do not meet the above criteria will however be offered financing products and services dedicated to the energy transition8.
+As the Group is committed to assisting corporates in their energy transition, Companies which do not meet the above criteria will however be offered financing products and services dedicated to the energy transition.
+Coal Developing Companies won't be able to benefit from such products and services.